danielrosehill/Test-Markdown-Docs/README.md

 Several markdown files for the sole purpose of testing the real-time markdown rendering support in various note-taking, knowledge management (KM), and wiki tools.

+The markdown file in `chatgpt-raw` is copy and pasted directly out of ChatGPT.

+The files in `variants` are various converted versions.

 ## Use Case Statement

 ## Author